-The well known Telemark region in the Central Southern Norway is home of a good number of fine granite dômes, located in the Nissedal and Fyresdal municipalities, near Norway's sixth largest lake, Nisservatn.
+The well known Telemark region in the Southern Norway is home of a good number of fine granite dômes, located in the Nissedal and Fyresdal municipalities, near Norway's sixth largest lake, the Nisservatn.
 These dômes offer several great climbing on multipitches routes running on perfect granite resembing the Toulomne Meadows, near Yosemite.

 The two most popular venues are Hægefjell and Baremlandsfjellet, both in the Nissedal area, and in particular the rocky jewel of Hægefjell is quite the highlight.
 It shows high, vaste and slabby walls South, South-East and East oriented, cut by several cracks and divided into various climbing sectors.